About Old Flame

 Take A TOUR

 Currently our tours are on hiatus due to restrictions with COVID-19 !
-We can’t wait to host you in the near future and share the stories of our incredible history, people, process and how our brewery came to be.
+We can’t wait to host you in the near future and share the stories of our incredible history, people and process.
 Stay tuned for a modified version of our tours!

 Uncovering the Past

-During the painstaking revitalization of our flagship location to restore the building to its grand former self the original post and beam structure was uncovered, along with century-old brick and burnt timber from a historical blaze.
+During the painstaking revitalization of our flagship location to restore the building to its grand former self, its original post and beam structure was uncovered, along with century-old brick and burnt timber from a historical blaze.
 Repurposed industrial equipment, salvaged local ‘pickings’ and signs of yesteryear furnish our tasting room, giving our brewery a warm character that is worth remembering.